The Ergs!: Upstairs/Downstairs

 On the strength of dorkrockcorkrod, Jersey's Best Prancers, and a various singles, the Ergs! took their New Brunswick cohorts, Hunchback, on their Discover America Tour in the summer of 2006.

 At the midpoint of the tour in Seattle, WA, the band, with Hunchback in tow, entered the studio of Conrad Uno, a seasoned record producer whose past credits include the Grammy-nominated debut of The Presidents of the United States of America, as well as Mudhoney and The Young Fresh Fellows.

 Taking its title from an infamous nervous breakdown suffered by Can vocalist Malcolm Mooney, the resulting LP Upstairs/Downstairs was released by Portland, Oregon's Dirtnap Records.
 Styles which had previously been alluded to were introduced full-bore on the record.

 The album's closing title track was an almost 20 minute expression of romantic remorse and mental instability that erupts into an abrasive noise collage.

 Reception of the record among fans of the band's earliest pop punk work was at first confused, but the record found an audience quickly.
 Janelle Jones of Alternative Press reviewed the record, hailing it as "the punk album to beat this year."
 Stewart Mason of Allmusic rated it three and a half stars out of five, calling it "notably less willfully silly than what has come before."
 Mason praised one of the tracks "Books About Miles Davis" as "a particular gem."
 As the band embarked on another full-US tour, this time with Buffalo indie rock trio Lemuria.

 During this tour, the band was contacted by New Brunswick punk rock veterans The Bouncing Souls who wanted the Ergs! to be a part of a tour with the Souls and Lifetime celebrating the generations of punk rock in New Brunswick and New Jersey at large.

-More recording followed, with the band releasing numerous 7" vinyl EPs and singles, as well as more touring, both on their own and supporting larger acts such as Philadelphia's The Loved Ones and fellow NJ residents The Gaslight Anthem.
+More recording followed, with the band releasing numerous 7-inch vinyl EPs and singles, as well as more touring, both on their own and supporting larger acts such as Philadelphia's The Loved Ones and fellow NJ residents The Gaslight Anthem.